Summary of Significant Accounting Policies

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Allowance for Losses on Receivables—An allowance for losses on consumer receivables is established to provide for probable losses incurred in the Company’s consumer receivables at the balance sheet date and is established through a provision for losses on receivables.
+Allowance for Losses on Receivables—An allowance for losses on consumer receivables is established to provide for current expected credit losses in the Company’s consumer receivables at the balance sheet date and is established through a provision for losses on receivables.
 Charge-offs, net of recoveries, are charged directly to the allowance.
 The allowance is based on management’s assessment of many factors, including changes in the nature, volume, and risk characteristics of the consumer receivables portfolio, including trends in delinquency and charge-offs and current economic conditions that may affect the consumer’s ability to pay.
 The allowance is developed on a general basis and each period management assesses each product type by origination cohort in order to determine the forecasted performance of those cohorts and arrive at an appropriate allowance rate for that period.
 While management uses the best information available to make its evaluation, future adjustments to the allowance may be necessary if there are significant changes in any of the factors.

 The Company determines the past due status using the contractual terms of the finance receivables.
 This is the credit quality indicator used to evaluate the required allowance for losses on finance receivables for each portfolio of products.